Coronet 3-D Speckled

 The camera has two fixed focus meniscus lenses with a single shutter speed.
 It has a single-blade spring powered guillotine shutter which lets light into the two stereo compartments simultaneously.The shutter must be primed by sliding a lever on the face of the camera.
 The shutter is released using a plunger on the side of the camera.
 It has a simple reverse Galilean viewfinder on the top and an integrated waist level viewfinder at the front.
 Film advance is by knob and controlled by viewing though the red window on the rear of the camera.

-It is possible for the camera to take 8 single (non-stereo) images per roll by blocking one lens with a built-in internal metal cover, actuated by a small silver knob on the front.
+It is possible for the camera to take 4 stereo pairs.
+8 single (non-stereo) images can be taken per roll by blocking one lens with a built-in internal metal cover, actuated by a small silver knob on the front.

 Stereo images can be viewed using a 3-D viewer.